T-Mobile Employee and Contractor

 Other information

-Other information you provide to us in the context of your onboarding, employment, contractor role or that we collect for other legitimate human resources, business, security, travel, or safety-related purposes.
+Other information you provide to us related to your onboarding, employment, contractor role, or that we collect for other human resources, business, security, travel, or safety-related purposes.

 Sensitive personal data